ramosv/PyLearn/README.md

 Before starting this project, I searched for similar packages and was not surprised to find a handful of them, many of which use NumPy at the core of their framework.

-What makes this project stand out is that **PyLearn** does not use NumPy or any other external libraries.
+What makes this project stand out is that **PyLearn-AI** does not use NumPy or any other external libraries.

 At the core of the package is the `UnitFrame` data structure, which assists with common matrix operations performed in modern ML/DL libraries.
 It serves a similar purpose as a NumPy array or a pandas DataFrame.